FreeRADIUS/freeradius-server/INSTALL.rst

   --enable-developer      Turns on super-duper-extra-compile-warnings
                           when using gcc, as well as experimental modules.

-The "make install" stage will install the binaries, the 'man' pages, and MAY install the configuration files.
+The ``make install`` stage will install the binaries, the 'man' pages, and MAY install the configuration files.
 If you have not installed a RADIUS server before, then the configuration files for FreeRADIUS will be installed.
 If you already have a RADIUS server installed, then